-The rates for all illnesses and injuries combined were greater for INEEL workers (both men and women) aged 50 and older compared with younger workers in all job categories except Unknown.
-The highest illness and injury rates among men and women were those individuals presented in this report are based on reported 5-day absences during the year.
+Cancer rates presented in this report are based on reported 5-day absences during the year.
 A worker may experience several periods of absence from one cancer diagnosis due to medical complications or treatment regimens.
-Each absence results in the report of a cancer diagnosis, however, it does not imply that this is a new (incident) cancer.
+Each absence results in the report of a cancer diagnosis; however, it does not imply that this is a new (incident) cancer.
 Incident cancer rates are based on the number of new cancer cases diagnosed within a given time, usually a year.
-The cancer rates in this report are not comparable to the incidence rates frequently published in many articles on cancer with which you may be familiar.
+The cancer rates in this report are not comparable to the incident rates frequently published in many articles on cancer with which you may be familiar.